blackboxlogic/Cos470/README.md

 * Final

 ## Policies
-* DO work togeather if it helps you learn
+* DO work together if it helps you learn
 * DO NOT copy each other's work
 * No politics in class